 The study was stopped early because of the positive efficacy data observed at interim analysis.
 These data support the combination of palbociclib plus fulvestrant for women with metastatic hormone receptor-positive breast cancer.
 Longer follow-up will be required to inform the impact of treatment on OS.

-Alternative CDK inhibitors have also combined effectively with fulvestrant.
-For example, in a phase III trial of 669 patients randomly assigned to fulvestrant with or without the investigational CDK 4/6 inhibitor abemaciclib, those receiving abemaciclib experienced an improved PFS relative to those receiving fulvestrant alone (16.4 versus 9.3 months; HR 0.55, 95% CI 0.45-0.68) .
+Abemaciclib — Abemaciclib has also been combined effectively with fulvestrant.
+In the Monarch 2 phase III trial, 669 patients were randomly assigned to fulvestrant with or without the CDK 4/6 inhibitor abemaciclib .
+Those receiving abemaciclib experienced an improved PFS relative to those receiving fulvestrant alone (16.4 versus 9.3 months; HR 0.55, 95% CI 0.45-0.68).
+The ORR was higher in those receiving abemaciclib (48 versus 21 percent).
 Patients receiving abemaciclib had higher rates of diarrhea, neutropenia, nausea, and fatigue.

 Everolimus plus endocrine therapy — The PI3K/AKT/mTOR signaling pathway plays a critical role in mediating cell growth, survival, and angiogenesis, and activating mutations in this pathway are frequent in breast cancer .
 Studies show that the mechanistic target of rapamycin (mTOR) inhibitor everolimus, in combination with either an AI or tamoxifen, is an option for postmenopausal women for the treatment of AI-resistant advanced ER-positive breast cancer.
 The data on these options are discussed below.